hydrogen-music/hydrogen/INSTALL.md

 Alternatively you could use our custom build script [./build.sh](https://github.com/hydrogen-music/hydrogen/blob/master/build.sh).
-This is the recommended way in case you are actively developing new features or bug fixes for Hydrogen (all characters in squared brackets are optional and do not have to be included into the command).
+This is the recommended way if you are actively developing new features or bug fixes for Hydrogen (all characters in squared brackets are optional and do not have to be included in the command).

 | Command    | Functionality                                                     |
 | ---        | ---                                                               |